nikunjlad/nikunjlad.github.io/_publications/classification-of-voice-disorders-using-i-vector-analysis.md

 Vocal Fold Paralysis and Laryngitis along with normal speech samples are considered.
 A comprehensive database for each category (4 classes) is created.
 Using speech processing and feature extraction techniques, the relevant features are extracted, which are stored in a supervector using GMM-UBM.
-This supervector is then projected on a low dimensional feature vector known as `i-Vectors' using total variability factor analysis.
+This supervector is then projected on a low dimensional feature vector known as 'i-Vectors' using total variability factor analysis.
 These extracted features are stored and a feature matrix is created.
 The parameters obtained hereafter are used to train the system using Support Vector Machines, Naïve Bayes and K-NN.
 The trained system is capable of classification of voice disorders.
 The accuracy using the above-mentioned